harripd/H2MMpythonlib/docs/source/Documentation.rst

 The following are all constants that serve as a bitmask for :attr:`h2mm_model.conv_code` if ``&`` with a model and the given constant is non-zero, then the given condition is met

-.. py:const: H2MM_C.convcode.ll_computed
+int H2MM_C.convcode.ll_computed
     Model has had loglik computed against some data (either during optimization or singly

-.. py:const: H2MM_C.convcode.from_opt
+int H2MM_C.convcode.from_opt
     Model was created during optimization

-.. py:const: H2MM_C.convcode.output
+int H2MM_C.convcode.output
     Model is best model during optimization, by some criterion marked by other flags

-.. py:const: H2MM_C.convcode.converged
+int H2MM_C.convcode.converged
     Model has best logliklihood within converged_min threshold

-.. py:const: H2MM_C.convcode.max_iter
+int H2MM_C.convcode.max_iter
     Optimization reached maximum number of iterations (only set for models furing terminal iteration)

-.. py:const: H2MM_C.convcode.max_time
+int H2MM_C.convcode.max_time
     Optimization reach maximum time (only set for models furing terminal iteration)

-.. py:const: H2MM_C.convcode.error
+int H2MM_C.convcode.error
     Error occured during optimization

-.. py:const: H2MM_C.convcode.post_opt
+int H2MM_C.convcode.post_opt
     Model is either the model with poorer loglikelihood between current and old, or is new and loglik is not calculated

-.. py:const: H2MM_C.convcode.frozen
+int H2MM_C.convcode.frozen
     Model cannot be modified in place